omlahore/pomodoro-timer-extension/README.md

 4. **Load Unpacked Extension**: After enabling Developer mode, you'll see additional options appear on the page.
 Click on the "Load unpacked" button.

 5. **Select Extension Folder**: A file explorer window will open.
-Navigate to the location where you have saved the unzipped folder containing your Pomodoro Timer Chrome Extension.
+Navigate to the location where you have saved the folder containing your Pomodoro Timer Chrome Extension repository.
 Select the folder and click "Open."

 6. **Confirm Installation**: Google Chrome will now load the extension from the selected folder.
 Once the process is complete, you should see the Pomodoro Timer Chrome Extension listed among your installed extensions.